 After your night out a nice walk in the famous Gothic Quarter of Barcelona is just the right thing to start your day with.

-The Gothic Quarter is often used for beautiful pictures and is also a great quarter to feel like you’re in a really small town when actually you’re right in the middle of a big metropolitan city.
+The Gothic Quarter is often used for beautiful pictures and is also a great quarter to feel like you’re in a really small town when you’re right in the middle of a big metropolitan city.

 Why don’t you get ice cream or some churros from one of the small cafes while walking through the quarter?